yoheimuta/go-protoparser/README.md

 - Conforms to the exactly [official spec](https://developers.google.com/protocol-buffers/docs/reference/proto3-spec).
 - Undergone rigorous testing.
 The parser can parses all examples of the official spec well.
 - Easy to use the parser.
 You can just call the [Parse function](https://godoc.org/github.com/yoheimuta/go-protoparser#Parse) and receive the [Proto struct](https://godoc.org/github.com/yoheimuta/go-protoparser/parser#Proto).
+  - If you don't care about the order of body elements, consider to use the [unordered.Proto struct](https://godoc.org/github.com/yoheimuta/go-protoparser/interpret/unordered#Proto).

 ### Installation